dmentipl/plonk/docs/source/overview.rst

     The column density zoomed around the planet.

-More fine-grained control can be achieved by using the full details of :py:func:`visualize.image`.
+More fine-grained control can be achieved by using the full details of :meth:`~Snap.image`.
 See the API for more details.

 --------------------
 Analysis of SPH data